Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: A brief overview of GPDs

 This framework has profound implications for ongoing experimental programs.
 The extraction of GPDs from deeply virtual Compton scattering (DVCS) and meson production processes, followed by their mapping into impact-parameter space, offers the prospect of femtometer-scale imaging of the nucleon.
 It directly connects to the broader goal of ``hadron tomography,'' revealing how the spatial distribution of quarks and gluons depends on their momentum fraction and polarization.
 In this sense, the impact-parameter interpretation transforms the study of GPDs into a form of QCD microscopy, providing an intuitive geometric picture of the inner structure of hadrons.

 Another central motivation for studying GPDs is their unique ability to access the gravitational form factors of hadrons ~\cite{Kobzarev:1962wt,Pagels:1966zza, Ji:1996ek}, see {\it e.g.}, Ref.~\cite{Burkert:2023wzr} for a review.
 These form factors are defined through matrix elements of the QCD energy–momentum tensor (EMT).
-Unlike electromagnetic form factors that probe charge and current distributions, gravitational form factors may provide insights into the partonic buildup of hadron mass, angular momentum, as well as the mechanical properties of the hadronic medium, which turn to be key quantities for understanding the internal dynamics and stability of strongly interacting systems.
+Unlike electromagnetic form factors that probe charge and current distributions, {GFFs} may provide insights into the partonic buildup of hadron mass, angular momentum, as well as the mechanical properties of the hadronic medium, which turn to be key quantities for understanding the internal dynamics and stability of strongly interacting systems.

-From a broader perspective, accessing GFFs links the phenomenology of hard exclusive processes to fundamental aspects of QCD and even to gravitation itself.
 While hadrons cannot be probed by real gravitational interactions, the EMT form factors provide the same information that, in principle, a graviton probe would measure.
 In this sense, GPDs offer means to study the ``gravitational structure'' of matter in the laboratory.

-Based on the central role that scalar fields play in the Standard Model of particle physics, perhaps a more fundamental quantity in QCD could be a {\it scalar density distribution} with its associated scalar radius, in some respects analogous to the scalar Higgs field crucial for the mass generation of leptons and other elementary particles~\cite{Higgs:1964pj,Englert:1964et,Guralnik:1964eu}.
-Such a scalar field arises naturally in QCD through the trace of the QCD energy-momentum tensor~\cite{Adler:1976zt,Collins:1976vm}.
+The generation of mass in QCD is qualitatively different from the Higgs mechanism in the electroweak sector~\cite{Higgs:1964pj,Englert:1964et,Guralnik:1964eu}.
+While the Higgs field gives masses to elementary fermions through electroweak symmetry breaking, most of the visible mass of the nucleon arises from strong-interaction dynamics, in particular conformal (QCD trace anomaly) and chiral symmetry breaking (quark masses)~\cite{Adler:1976zt,Collins:1976vm}.
+This distinction nevertheless suggests that scalar operators associated with mass generation provide especially important probes of hadron structure.
+In QCD, a natural scalar quantity is the trace of the energy-momentum tensor, whose nucleon matrix element is directly related to the mass decomposition of the nucleon.
+This motivates the study of a scalar density distribution and an associated scalar radius as spatial characterizations of the QCD dynamics responsible for the emergence of hadron mass.